karelk/zhistory/README.md

 }
 ```

-and search throuh zsh history using grep-like options:
+and search through zsh history using grep-like options:

 ```
  -A NUM